 Our Doctors and Nurses work together as a team for you.
 Consultations are by appointment (except in an emergency).
 Our practice offers 15 minute standard appointments.
 We have comprehensive General Practice services available.

 Our doctors all have special interests including child health, mental health, minor surgery, men's health and women's health.
 We also oversee the management of chronic conditions such as asthma and diabetes and offer a wide range of other medical services.
-We have expanded our team to cater for the growing Halswell population and we are accepting new patients.

 We will help you access other health care when it is needed.